leonchen34/Udacity-AML_Capstone/README.md

 ## Project Set Up and Installation

-You can download the project from github with the following link: https://github.com/leonchen34/Udacity-AML_Capstone.git.
+You can download the project from github with the following link:

-To setup the project in AzureML, upload downloaded directory into studio notebook.
+https://github.com/leonchen34/Udacity-AML_Capstone.git.

 To set up the project in AzureML, follow these steps to upload the downloaded directory into the Azure Machine Learning Studio Notebook environment.
 This assumes that you already have an AzureML workspace created.

 (1) Access Azure Machine Learning Studio:

-Go to the Azure portal (https://portal.azure.com).
+- Go to the Azure portal (https://portal.azure.com).
-Navigate to your Azure Machine Learning workspace.
+- Navigate to your Azure Machine Learning workspace.

 (2) Upload Project Directory:

-In the left-hand menu of your AzureML workspace, click on "Notebooks".
+- In the left-hand menu of your AzureML workspace, click on "Notebooks".

-Inside the Notebooks section, you'll see a "+" button to create a new folder.
+- Inside the Notebooks section, you'll see a "+" button to create a new folder.
 Click on it and give your project a name.

-Click on the newly created folder to open it.
+- Click on the newly created folder to open it.

-Inside the project folder, you'll see another "+" button, click on it to upload your downloaded directory.
+- Inside the project folder, you'll see another "+" button, click on it to upload your downloaded directory.

 There are three notebook files in this project.